 2. A shift to Mobility Pricing

 Technology can allow for greater alignment between usage and cost.
-ITS UK.

 Government should support the development of a national road pricing scheme that supports ‘pay per usage’, replacing road taxes.

 Similarly, there needs to be progress on fares reform on rail and bus to offer more flexible, smart and pay-as-you-go ticketing.

 Government to take a lead role in the opening up of data services, such as from connected vehicles or train services.

 This should build upon services such as the Bus Open Data Service and National Parking Platform, and progress on the digitalisation of Traffic Regulation Orders.